Munir93/gcloudpractice/README.md

 Step 1
 Please go into the config.py folder and update all values accordingly under the twitter ETL section Track term is currently set to 'Brexit' but change to what hashtag you with to track default settings are the the tweets will run for 10 secs then submit to gcs.
-This can be changed in the
+This can be changed when you create an instance of the stream listener class (bottom of script)

 Step 2
 Please ensure your bucket contains a Source/ folder